appium/appium-espresso-driver/README.md

 kotlin | Kotlin version to compile the server for.
 By default the version from the [build.gradle.kts](https://github.com/appium/appium-espresso-driver/blob/master/espresso-server/build.gradle.kts) is used | '1.3.72' composeVersion | The version for the Jetpack Compose dependencies to use for Espresso server building.
 By default the version from the [build.gradle.kts](https://github.com/appium/appium-espresso-driver/blob/master/espresso-server/build.gradle.kts) is used | '1.1.1' sourceCompatibility | The minimum version of JVM the project sources are compatible with.
-The default value is `VERSION_1_8` | VERSION_12 sourceCompatibility | The target version of JVM the project sources are compatible with.
+The default value is `VERSION_1_8` | VERSION_12 targetCompatibility | The target version of JVM the project sources are compatible with.
 The default value is `VERSION_1_8` | VERSION_12 jvmTarget | Target version of the generated JVM bytecode as a string.
-The default value is `1.8` | `1_10`
+The default value is `1_8` | `1_10` composeVersion | The version of the included `androidx.compose.ui` components to compile the server for.
+By default, the version from [build.gradle.kts](https://github.com/appium/appium-espresso-driver/blob/master/espresso-server/build.gradle.kts) is used. | '1.0.5'

 ### additionalAppDependencies